 Scott Schaffer, Principal of Public Interest Management Group, is an experienced nonprofit leader and consultant with a background in economics, finance and behavioral science.
 He is a four-time past CEO of regional, statewide and national nonprofits.
-He's directed growth, designed financial turnarounds and built high-performance organizations in the hunger relief, environmental and housing fields.
+He's directed growth, designed financial turnarounds and built high-performance organizations in the public health, environmental and housing fields.

 At Philabundance, he led tenfold growth and pioneered a groundbreaking fresh food distribution system, later replicated nationally.
 At NatureBridge, he oversaw new campus development in Washington and Southern California, keys to a long-term growth strategy.
 At Common Ground, he guided a recession-era turnaround and led a successful merger.
 He's also worked in planning and policy roles with United Way and the Massachusetts Medicaid program, and as a senior associate with La Piana Consulting.

 Scott's consulting practice links expertise in financial analysis and organizational development, and radiates from a core principle that social change requires passion and great ideas along with smart strategy and skillful execution.
 His work with a range of clients is an extension of this philosophy.
 He's played a key role in over twenty nonprofit mergers and restructuring projects, and launched social enterprises promoting affordable housing, technology adoption and environmental conservation.
 Scott has also developed a range of innovative business strategy methods, and delivers training workshops on nonprofit management and strategy development.

 Scott's education includes the Harvard Kennedy School, Carnegie Mellon University, and Columbia Business School.
 He writes on issues ranging from strategic management, to public policy to baseball.
 Read his blog here.
 Off the clock, he's a guitarist, runner, and frequent hiker in the mountains of the Pacific Northwest.